 Close the grill lid and continue grilling for a couple more minutes until the cheese is melted and gooey.

 Make sure to fully preheat the grill and clean it, oil the grates and make sure that the burger is fully seared before you flip it.
 Flipping them too frequently can cause them to break apart and stick to the grill.

 Also, don’t press down on the burgers with your spatula while they are cooking.
 This can release the juices and cause the burgers to stick to the grill.

 It’s super easy to cook your burgers on the stove if the grill isn’t an option.

 - Use a heavy bottomed skillet, like cast iron over medium heat.

 - Fry hamburgers for about 5-6 minutes per side.

-- Test for doneness with an instant read digital meat thermometer and transfer to a plate to rest.
+- Test for doneness with a digital meat thermometer and transfer to a plate to rest.

-- The Basics: Lettuce, tomato, onion, pickles and cheese are typically offer
+- The basics: Lettuce, tomato, onion, pickles, and cheese are typically offered.

 Like the meat, having a good quality bun is essential to the perfect hamburger, so splurge a little and get the good ones!